Chapter 1: Introduction to Templates

 ^

 As you can see, the compiler has spotted the mismatch.
 There is a discrepancy in data types between the function template definition and the argument types passed in the call.
-So evidently, template functions guarantee to detect accidental wrong parameter passed to it, but function overloading does not.
+Template functions therefore guarantee detection of accidentally wrong parameters, whereas function overloading does not.

 Macro versus templates

 One other programming construct that may feel similar to templates is the macro.
 At a superficial level, macros and templates appear to address the same fundamental problem: avoiding repetitive code when the same operation needs to work with different inputs.
-This apparent similarity often leads programmers to ask whether macros can serve as a legitimate alternative to templates.
-To answer that question, we need to examine how macros actually work and recognize how fundamentally different they are from templates within C++.
+To answer whether macros can serve as a legitimate alternative to templates, we need to examine how macros actually work and recognize how fundamentally different they are from templates within C++.

 A macro is a preprocessor construct identified by a name.
-Once defined, the macro name may be used anywhere in the source file where preprocessing is performed.
 Macros may also be defined with parameters, which allows them to be invoked in a function-like manner.
 This similarity in appearance is purely syntactic and does not imply any form of type awareness or semantic checking.

 Macros operate through blind textual substitution.
 During the compilation pipeline, the preprocessor processes the entire source file first.
 It expands all macro invocations by replacing them with their corresponding definitions.
 Once this preprocessing step is complete, the resulting expanded source code is passed to the compiler.
 At that point, any information about macros has already been lost.